-If JobCenter startup is registered as a cluster software service, starting up and stopping JobCenter is linked with starting up and stopping a service.
+If JobCenter startup is registered as a cluster software service, starting up and stopping JobCenter is linked with starting up and stopping a service of the cluster software.
 This might make it difficult to maintain the site database in the shared disk.

-If it is necessary to only stop JobCenter processes while the service is active for maintenance purposes, use one of the following two methods:
+If it is necessary to stop only JobCenter processes while the service of the cluster software is active for maintenance purposes, use one of the following two methods: